-Brucella Antibody Screen, IgG & IgM, Serum
+Brucella Antibody Screen, IgG and IgM, Serum

 Method Description Describes how the test is performed and provides a method-specific reference